YOU HAVE THE RIGHT TO CONSULT THIS BLOG FOR WRITING AND SPEAKING TIPS.

 No, Carol.

 So, my dear readers, hello and goodbye for now.
-Hopefully I would be back here soon.
+I hope to be back here soon.

 That was really hard.
 I really wanted to put comma in.
 When we are speaking, we can say, "Hi Bob."
 Then there is a long pause, where they can say something.
 Or we can say, "Hi Bob, have you finished the report."
 There is just a short pause.
 So why can't we start with "Hi Bob, " on an e-mail.